Renewable Energy Grid Integration Week 2024

 Hannes Newe

-Stromnetz Hamburg GmbH, Germany
+Hamburger Energienetze GmbH, Germany

 Due to the ongoing electrification of vehicle fleets in Germany and the planned restriction on the registration of new internal combustion engine vehicles from 2035, the pressure on the electricity grid is increasing.
 An accurate estimation of the current and future load as well as the storage potential of electric vehicles is essential.
 In addition, enabling bi-directional charging will support grid services, increase the use of renewable energy, provide ancillary services such as frequency regulation and reactive power, and provide emergency power from electric vehicles.
 To achieve this, standard profiles are needed for different charge point operators.
 These profiles are crucial for modelling and evaluating the charging behaviour of different operator types.
 Focusing primarily on fleet operators, this paper presents a method for creating standard profiles using real data from a charge point management system.
 The method involves analyzing charging profiles from different operators over several weeks and clustering them based on their charging behavior.
 The clusters are then evaluated to identify and extract common characteristics and patterns shared by these charge point operators, resulting in a standard profile that describes a group of operator types.
 The developed profiles can then be parameterized and used for detailed modeling and further analysis.
 This method provides a robust basis for better estimating both the load and storage capacity potential of electric fleets.
 It supports informed decision-making in an increasingly electrified transport sector.